Abraham-Babs/forecast_hub/README.md

 python main.py
 ```

-This fetches market data and launches the dashboard at `http://localhost:8501`.
+This fetches market data from Polymarket API (13 categories), stores in SQLite, and launches the dashboard at `http://localhost:8501`.
+Data automatically refreshes every 6 hours in the background.

 ## Product Philosophy